Auto-flow-synthesis/HSCF-based-automation/README.md

     ```
 4.  **Initialization:** Click **Initialize** to establish communication with all hardware.
 5.  **Execution:** After successful initialization, click **Start** to begin the automated synthesis process.
+6.  **Additional Guidance:** Detailed examples and explanations of code usage are provided in Section 7 and Section 8 of the Supporting Information.
 ---

 ## 6. License